← Back

 Bounded update propagation

 When a file changes, every related file is checked for consistency and updated if needed.
 Propagation is bounded by design — it covers direct dependencies and terminates, never cascading into further rounds of updates.
+The agent resolves the immediate update targets, synchronises them, and halts.
 This guarantees that every change converges quickly and no update cycle can run unbounded.

 Self-evaluation loop

 Evaluation workflows autonomously audit every layer of the shell.
-They operate as isolated diagnostic systems — assessing correctness across defined dimensions without ever modifying codebase files.
-Each workflow publishes structured diagnostic findings to a dedicated section in the evaluation report, with section ownership, meaning each workflow replaces only its own section and the report always shows when each layer was last evaluated.
+They operate as isolated diagnostic systems — assessing correctness without ever modifying codebase files.
+Each workflow publishes structured findings independently, and the evaluation report always shows the current state of every layer.

 The evaluation workflows cover: